Pence forgoes a face mask at Mayo Clinic, appearing to violate policy

 Other Trump administration officials, including Food and Drug Administration Commissioner Stephen Hahn, wore masks for the trip and roundtable discussion.

-CBS News has requested comments from the vice president's office and from the Mayo Clinic.
+CBS News has requested a comment from the Mayo Clinic.
+Later in the visit, reporters asked the vice president why he didn't wear a mask.

+"As vice president of the United States I'm tested for the coronavirus on a regular basis, and everyone who is around me is tested for the coronavirus," Pence said, adding that he wanted to look workers and researchers "in the eye and say thank you."

+The vice president's office did not say when Pence was last tested for the virus.

+"@MayoClinic has a policy requiring all visitors to wear a mask.
+Pence ignored it.
+That's not the sound judgment we want to see from the head of the coronavirus task force," Rep. Sean Maloney, a Democrat, tweeted.

 The Mayo Clinic says it derived its policy from the Centers for Disease Control, which has recommended, but not required, that Americans wear masks in public.
-Masks are meant to decrease the likelihood of transmitting the virus.
+Masks are meant to decrease the likelihood of the person wearing the mask from transmitting the virus.

 The president too has dismissed the idea of wearing a mask around others, after the CDC made its recommendation.